ivandustin/seeds/README.md

 Seek first the kingdom and the righteousness of GOD.

+###### Matthew 7:21-23

+Not everyone who is saying to me, "Lord, Lord," will enter into the Kingdom of Heaven.

+But the one who is doing the will of my Father, who is in Heaven.

+Many will say to me on that day, "Lord, Lord, did we not prophesy in your name, cast out demons in your name, and did many miracles in your name?"

+And then I will confess to them that, "I never knew you.
+Go away from me, you workers of lawlessness."

 ###### Matthew 11:28-30

 Come to me all who are exhausted and overloaded, and I will give you rest.